-The purpose of this work is to examine the sources of partisan bias within the institutional structure of the United States Electoral College by dissecting the various sources of partisan bias and directly evaluating their individual impact on presidential elections over the last four decades.
-While several scholars have examined electoral bias in the U.S. House of Representatives [1] only a few have systematically examined bias in the Electoral College [2].
+The purpose of this chapter is to examine the sources of partisan bias within the institutional structure of the United States Electoral College by dissecting the various sources of partisan bias and directly evaluating their individual impact on presidential elections over the last four decades.
+While several scholars have examined electoral bias in the U.S. House of Representatives (Tufte 1973; 1983; Niemi and Fett 1986; King and Browning 1987; Campagna and Grofman 1990; Brady and Grofman 1991; Campbell 1995; Campbell 1996), only a few have systematically examined bias in the Electoral College (Garand and Parent 1991; Gelman and King 1994; Destler 1996; Berthoud 1997; Brunell and Grofman 1997; Gelman, Katz et al. 2004; Johnston, Rossiter et al. 2005).

 Conventional wisdom among many pundits, political strategists, and even political scientists suggest the Electoral College is significantly biased in favor of the Republican Party and consequently provides the Republican Party with a near "lock" on the Electoral College.
-While empirical research by numerous political scientists [3] has challenged the view regarding a Republican Party Electoral College advantage, George Bush's Electoral College victory in 2000 with less than a plurality of the vote revived this debate within the scholarly literature and among political pundits.
-In order to provide some clarity to this revived debate, my analysis provides a direct exploration of the various sources of partisan bias

-(malapportionment, turnout differences, and geographic distribution of party vote shares) within the Electoral College and an examination of their individual impact on the Democratic and Republican Party's electoral fortunes over the last twelve presidential elections.
+While empirical research by numerous political scholars (Garand and Parent 1991; Destler 1996; Grofman and Burnell 1997; Gelman and King (2004) has challenged this view, George Bush's Electoral College victory in 2000 with less than a plurality of the vote revived this within the scholarly literature and among political pundits.
+In order to provide some clarity to this revived debate, my analysis will provide a direct exploration of the various sources of partisan bias (malapportionment, turnout differences, and geographic distribution of party vote shares) within the Electoral College and examination of their individual impact on the Democratic and Republican Party's electoral fortunes over the last twelve elections.